magento/pagebuilder-docs/docs/styling/how-to-add-custom-styles.md

     ![Add CSS class to content type](../images/css-classes-field.svg)

-After these four steps, the browser does the rest to ensure your CSS overrides the Page Builder CSS.
+That's it.
+The browser does the rest, resulting in a clean override of Page Builder's native styling.

 To learn how the details of how Page Builder styles all content types, see [How Page Builder styles content](how-pagebuilder-styles-content.md).